If I choose two subjects, will I have more work?

-No, you'll study alongside other students taking a Single Honours degree.
-The modules you study will be the same as Single Honours students, so you'll be in the same lectures, seminars and practicals as your fellow students.
+No!
+The modules you study will be the same as Single Honours students, meaning you will be in the same lectures, seminars and tutorials as them.

-I’m thinking of studying two subjects – how and when do I decide on my combination of subjects for my first year?
+I’m thinking about studying two subjects.
+How and when do I decide on my combination of subjects for my first year?

-If I choose two subjects then when will I have to decide on my final degree combination?
+If I chose two subjects, when will I have to decide on my final degree combination?

-We need to know your chosen combination before the end of your first year so we can make sure everything is in place for the start of your second year.
-We'll ask you to think about your progress and what you've enjoyed before asking you to make any decision.
+We need to know your final degree combination and weighting by the end of your first year, so we can make sure everything is in place for the start of your second year.
+For combinations where you are eligible to do so, this process will involve having the opportunity to adjust the weighting of your chosen subjects by 25%.
+We will encourage you to think about the progress you have made and what aspects of your degree you have most enjoyed, before asking you to make your decision.

-Many students will decide not to make any changes, others may want to adjust the balance to better suits their interests and ambitions, which may have evolved during their first year of study.
+Many students decide that they do not want to make any changes, while others prefer to alter the weighting of their subjects to reflect how their interests and aspirations have evolved during their first year of study.

-Will studying two subjects make me any less appealing to prospective employers?
+Will studying two subjects make me less appealing to employers?